graduateclimateconference/gcc2022/schedule.md

 #### Poster Presentations
 Your poster should be a maximum of 60” x 40” (1.5 m x 1 m).
 We do not have printers at Pack Forest, so you must print your poster prior to arriving.

-> Abstracts will be added to the website soon...

 # Keynote Speakers